-Please visit https://enroll.idheadquarters.com to activate and take advantage of your identity monitoring services.
-Note that you have until <Date> to activate your identity monitoring services.
+Visit https://enroll.idheadquarters.com to activate and take advantage of your identity monitoring services.

-Your membership number to activate is: << Member ID>>.
+You have until May 5, 2021 to activate your identity monitoring services.

+Membership Number: << Member ID>>

 WHAT YOU CAN DO

 We strongly encourage you to contact Kroll and take advantage of the identity monitoring services we are providing to you free of charge.
 Remain vigilant and carefully review your accounts for any suspicious activity.